What to Eat and Drink After Cosmetic Surgery in Denver, CO

 Quality Lean Meats and Proteins

-Chicken, lean meat, fish, tofu, and legumes provide the energy you need to recover and keep your strength up.
+Chicken, fish, tofu, and legumes provide the energy you need to recover and keep your strength up.
 Eggs are an excellent protein source that also has amino acids to regenerate muscle tissue.
 By selecting pasture raised, wild caught and grass-fed protein, you will increase your intake of anti-inflammatory omega 3 fats.

 Iron-Rich Foods

 To build up your blood and restore iron levels, eat plenty of spinach, almonds, shellfish, eggs, brussels sprouts, and chickpeas.
-Many iron-rich foods are also rich in magnesium and potassium to boost energy and prevent muscle cramps.
+Many iron-rich whole foods are also rich in magnesium and potassium to boost energy and prevent muscle cramps.

-Whole Grains in Moderation
+Whole Grains

 Please Don’t Hesitate To Give Us a Call With Any Questions Or Concerns!